0day-ci/linux/Documentation/filesystems/tmpfs.rst

 on MountPoint, by 'mount -o remount,mpol=Policy:NodeList MountPoint'.

+If CONFIG_MEMCG is enabled, tmpfs has a mount option to specify the memory cgroup to be charged for page allocations.

+memcg=/sys/fs/cgroup/unified/test/: data page allocations are charged to cgroup /sys/fs/cgroup/unified/test/.

+When charging memory to the remote memcg (memcg specified with memcg=) and hitting the limit, the oom-killer will be invoked and will attempt to kill a process in the remote memcg.
+If no such processes are found, the remote charging process gets an ENOMEM.
+If the remote charging process is in the pagefault path, it gets killed.

+Only processes that have access to /sys/fs/cgroup/unified/test/cgroup.procs can mount a tmpfs with memcg=/sys/fs/cgroup/unified/test.
+Thus, a process is able to charge memory to a cgroup only if it itself is able to enter that cgroup.

 To specify the initial root directory you can use the following mount
 options: